Trino on Kubernetes with Helm#

 The pods running the Trino containers are all running on a private network internal to Kubernetes.
 In order to access them, specifically the coordinator, you need to create a tunnel to the coordinator pod and your computer.
 You can do this by running the commands generated upon installation.

-2. Create the tunnel from the coordinator pod to the client.
+1. Create the tunnel from the client to the coordinator service.

 Now you can connect to the Trino coordinator at http://localhost:8080.